Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 HSBC Credit Cards

-Hong Kong's global bank offers an extensive range of credit cards, including premium rewards cards and a dual currency card.
-Compare what's on offer from HSBC.
+This global bank offers an extensive range of credit cards, including premium rewards cards and a dual currency card.

-HSBC offers a comprehensive range of credit card products, ranging from a convenient and easy to apply for local currency card through to cards with premium travel features.
-Your credit card from HSBC unlocks generous benefits, including RewardCash, access to discounts at retailers and a convenient repayment plan.
-What’s more, you can also apply for dual currency cards on the UnionPay network.
+HSBC offers a comprehensive range of credit card products, ranging from a convenient and easy-to-apply-for local currency card through to cards with premium rewards.
+A credit card from HSBC can unlock generous benefits, including RewardCash, access to discounts at retailers and more.

 Finder does not currently have access to this credit card provider in Hong Kong.
 Please review the product details, application criteria and terms and conditions on the provider website if you are considering applying for this product.